JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 QED.

+<a name="iii"></a>
+###  OCaml Lecture III

 ### Tuples

-Tuples are fixed length lists, but types of each element CAN differ, unlike lists *)
+Think of tuples as fixed length lists, where the types of each element can differ, unlike lists

 ```ocaml
 (2, "hi");;        (* type is int * string -- '*' is like "x" of set theory, a product *)